Thinkwise/docs/docs/sf/messages.md

 Error messages, warnings or informational error messages are also modelled in the Software Factory, with for instance the possibility to define a translation, severity and location.
 This applies to both messages that are transmitted from functionality (code templates) and messages that are caused by the database, such as constraints and checks.

-### Modelling messages
+### Modeling messages

 The *Messages* screen can be found in the menu under *Development*.

 ![](../assets/sf/image263.png)

-Figure 201: Overview of the 'Messages' screen in the 'Development' component
+*Overview of the 'Messages' screen in the 'Development' component*

 ##### Message id